Effects of Intensive Pine Plantation Management on Vegetation Communities in the Mississippi Lower Coastal Plain

 Mississippi State University Department of Wildlife and Fisheries (2008-present)

 Timber production in the southeastern United States is a multi-billion dollar industry, and an increasing amount of fiber production has been focused on intensively managed pine plantations.
-Financial considerations and concern about future timber supplies are driving a trend toward more intensively managed pine plantations.
+Financial considerations and concerns about future timber supplies are driving a trend toward more intensively managed pine plantations.

 Expanding use of herbicide mixtures during pine stand establishment (or site preparation) to improve pine plantation productivity has generated environmental concerns among some environmental groups, private landowners, the general public, and wildlife biologists.
 Concerns over intensive timber management practices led to efforts to identify issues and to prioritize research efforts.
-Biologists representing the timber industry, private foundations, universities, and wildlife agencies from throughout the Southeast discussed these issues at the "Intensive Forest Management and Wildlife Workshop" November 10, 1999.
+Biologists representing the timber industry, private foundations, universities, and wildlife agencies throughout the Southeast discussed these issues at the "Intensive Forest Management and Wildlife Workshop" November 10, 1999.
 This group identified the need to quantify the response of vegetation and wildlife to herbicide mixtures and to evaluate new approaches which might minimize vegetative and wildlife impacts while allowing continued improvement in pine plantation productivity.

 Quantifying relationships between pine plantation management intensity and wildlife habitat quality will facilitate land management decisions that optimize economic returns while giving consideration to wildlife values.
 Optimizing timber production while balancing demands for wildlife conservation and environmental integrity is a major issue to landowners and citizens in the Southeast.